 National Parks and the Great Outdoors

-Happy 100th Birthday to our National Parks Service.
+Happy 102nd Birthday to our National Parks Service.
 While Congress named Yellowstone our first National Park in 1872, President Woodrow Wilson created the National Park Service in 1916 to protect the 35 parks and monuments that had been established until that point, and those that were to come in the future.
-Now overseeing 400 National Parks in addition to Military Parks, National Monuments, National Parkways and Seashores, and Urban Parks, the NPS welcomed 307,247,252 visitors in 2016.
+Now overseeing 400 National Parks in addition to Military Parks, National Monuments, National Parkways and Seashores, and Urban Parks, the NPS welcomed more than 300 million visitors in 2017.

 Our Top 10 National Parks for Family Vacations will give you information on a range of parks from the east to the west coasts.
 At all of the national parks and monuments, park rangers help you make the most of your time with special activities, including the Junior Ranger and recreation programs.